jtiz003/Labelled_Forum_Sentences/README.md

 The labelled sentences are contained in "VLC_labelled_sentences_4RE.sqlite".
 The database contains three tables: (1) labelled_sentences; (2) verbs; (3) POS.

 The "labelled_sentences" table contains the feedback sentences and the manual labels.
-The labelled sentence table's contents are described below.
+The each DB table's contents are described below.

 ### labelled_sentences